willsam100/CodingWIthSamBlog/_posts/2019-02-15-bdd-and-gherkin-without-ide-integrations.md

 </tr>
 </tbody>
 </table>
-<p>If you compile your code, you should see the test(s) show up in the test windows.</p>
+If you compile your code, you should see the test(s) show up in the test windows.

-<h3>Adding steps</h3>
+### Adding steps
-<p>Following the Page-Object-Model, we need a static class name to hold our steps.
-The following code implements the required steps for the example test above.</p>
+Following the Page-Object-Model, we need a static class name to hold our steps.
+The following code implements the required steps for the example test above.
 <table class="pre">
 <tbody>
 <tr>